KrzysztofGoc/Coffee-wifi/README.md

 Created to learn about Flask and WTForms as well as Jinja templating engine.

-Uses flask-login, bcrypt for user authentication, flask-sqlalchemy for database, wtform for forms, flask-migrate for migrations
+Uses flask-login, bcrypt for user authentication, flask-sqlalchemy with postgreSQL for database, wtforms for forms, flask-migrate for migrations.